 Make Traditional Foods for the Chanukah Party:

 Make Fried Foods.
 Although we seem to have latched onto the doughnut part of the fried foods.
 There is a custom to enjoy fried foods on Chanukah because of the miracle done with oil.
 So make some fried foods to serve.

 Dairy foods.
 There is also a custom to serve dairy foods on Chanukah (read here why) so serve up some dairy at your party!

 Have Chanukah Entertainment!

-These are our new favorite craft!
-This is a great activity that can be done with kids of many ages.
-Younger kids can do easier designs and the older ones can get more intricate and detailed.
+These are our new favorite crafts!
+This is a great activity that you can do with kids of many ages.
+Younger kids can do easier designs, and the older ones can get more intricate and detailed.

 Pin the Light on the Menorah

 Use this menorah craft (which you probably made from my 56 Things to do on Chanukah) to play a game of pin the light on the menorah!

 This can be an activity or something you do ahead of time and use as a centerpiece, but I honestly couldn’t leave this out once I found it.
 How creative?!

 Full honesty alert: this is probably not something I will be doing this year as it seems way beyond me!
 But if you love these types of things or have kids who love doing these things, please try it and let me know how it went!